-A driving force behind establishing the memorial was Mary Hoff, wife of MIA pilot LCDR Michael G. Hoff.
-Mary was also instrumental in developing the universal symbol known as the POW/MIA flag.
-Besides the American flag, this is the only other flag authorized to fly over the White House and the only other flag that can fly on the same pole as the American flag.
+A driving force behind establishing the original memorial was Mary Hoff, wife of MIA pilot LCDR Michael G. Hoff.
+Mary was also instrumental in developing the POW/MIA flag, now a Congressionally approved National Ensign.
+Besides the American flag, this is the only other flag authorized to fly over the White House and the only other flag that can fly on the same Flag staff as the American flag.
 Undoubtedly, this flag has become a very important symbol for the POWs and MIAs, their families and friends, and the enduring cause that they will never be FORGOTTEN.

 The Chapel’s primary mission is to provide for the free exercise of religion for the Northeast Florida Community giving priority to military service members, veterans and their families.
 The vision is to bring awareness to a Historical Chapel which served thousands of military personnel and their families for many years prior to the base’s deactivation.
 The Chapel will memorialize all who were lost while serving at NAS Cecil Field, honor those still MIA (Missing in Action) and provide moral support for the families who seek their return.